mw10013/cloudflare-effect-config-object-poc/Ask.md

 	)
 ```

-Here is a declarative Cloudflare service with a dependency on another declarative Cloudflare service:
+Declarative Cloudflare service with a dependency on another declarative Cloudflare service:

 ```ts
 // Poll.ts